CEO Keys Partner Spotlight: Wilfrid Laurier University

 SF: Why did you choose an online program management partnership with Keypath?

 BA: We went through an extensive due diligence process when we explored the possibility of offering online degrees to help us fulfill our Strategic Academic Plan.
-This included an exhaustive exercise in modelling the possibilities of doing it on our own, and comparing that to what was offered from a series of potential OPM partners through a nationwide RFP process.
+This included an exhaustive exercise in modeling the possibilities of doing it on our own and comparing that to what was offered from a series of potential OPM partners through a nationwide RFP process.
 Our analysis showed that in the Canadian market, where fully online degrees are very new, there was a significant opportunity to become a leader in that space if we were able to extend our reach across the country quickly, efficiently and professionally.
 It became clear that we didn’t have the internal capacity to do this properly, so we needed an OPM partner to reach this goal.
-Through our RFP process, Keypath was well ahead of the other respondents on every measure, and as a result our Board of Governors directed us to enter into a partnership with Keypath.
+Through our RFP process, Keypath was well ahead of the other respondents on every measure, and as a result, our Board of Governors directed us to enter into a partnership with Keypath.

 SF: How do you see these programs impacting Laurier’s future?

 BA: To be blunt, the future of Laurier depends on the success of our online programs.
-To be sure, it also depends heavily on our existing on campus programs, and they will remain as the major source of students (and hence revenues) at the institution.
+To be sure, it also depends heavily on our existing on-campus programs, and they will remain as the major source of students (and hence revenues) at the institution.
 But universities in the 21st century that do not have online programs will be anachronistic, so it is vital for us to establish ourselves as the national leader in this area.
-The diversity of our student body that results from our online programs will be critical as the demographics for on campus programs fluctuate, and government funding formulas become more erratic.
+The diversity of our student body that results from our online programs will be critical as the demographics for on-campus programs fluctuate, and government funding formulas become more erratic.